Fer-Jg/TownyAdvanced-Spanish/How-Towny-Works.md

 Explosion protection stops all explosions.
 This stops TNT, TNT cannons and creeper explosions.
 Firespread protection stops all fires from spreading, including lava, lightning and lighters.
 Piston-protection allows pistons to operate between similarly owned townblocks or wild areas.

 As of 0.95.0.0 Animal Luring (drawing animals' attention using their preferred food,) is controlled in the following fashion: In town-owned plots and in the wilderness, luring is not stopped.
 In personally-owned resident plots, the player must be able to break dirt in the plot to lure an animal.

+As of 0.95.1.0 Villagers are protected from evil-doers.

 ------------------------------------------------------------------------